raphamorim/rio/docs/docs/configuration-file.md

 ## Colors

-Defining colors in the configuration file will override any colors set in the theme if you're using a theme.
+Defining colors in the configuration file will not have any effect if you're using a theme.

 The default configuration is without a theme.